BAMresearch/aRTist-handbook/source/installation.rst

 The activation request requires information about your |artist| installation.
 The necessary information can be collected at the license information dialog of |artist| (:guilabel:`Help` menu → :guilabel:`License information`) at section "License activation".
 There are options to apply for node-locked or network licensing and to request an evaluation period.

-.. note:: To request a network license, a shared network folder has to be prepared in advance.
-It is required to store the common license file in this folder.
+.. note:: To request a network license, a shared network folder must be created in advance.
+This folder will be used to store the common license file.

-.. note:: All users of the network license need to have write permission for the license file.
+.. note:: All users of a network license need to have write permission for the license file.

 Press the button :guilabel:`Generate activation request` to display the activation request (it will also be copied to your clipboard).
 Please email this request to `aRTist@bam.de <mailto:aRTist@bam.de>`_.